TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 - **Attack (6 STA):** Perform an additional melee, ranged, or spell attack action.
 You can perform a maximum amount of attack actions in a round equal to your **END** (minimum 2).
 - **Move (6 STA):** Perform an additional move action.
 A maximum of two move actions can be performed per round.
-- **Opportunity Attack (3 STA, Reaction):** When you are wielding a melee weapon and an adjacent enemy moves to a square that is not adjacent to you, you may perform an opportunity attack.
+- **Opportunity Attack (3 STA, Reaction):** When you are wielding a melee weapon and an adjacent enemy moves to a square that is not adjacent to you, uses a ranged attack, or makes a spell attack without the blast or close burst attribute, you may perform an opportunity attack.
 This is a standard attack action.
 Certain class abilities grant you additional attacks or triggers for opportunity attacks.
 - **Draw/Stow (3 STA):** Perform an additional draw or stow action.
 A maximum of two draw/stow actions can be performed per round.
 Drawing/stowing two melee weapons that you dual wield is one action.
 - **Dodge (6 STA, Reaction):** As a reaction to an attack against you, but before damage is rolled, you may dodge.
 Roll d6 + **DEX** and subtract the sum from the final attack roll.
 If the sum is zero or less, no on-hit or on-damage effects trigger.
 - **Parry (Variable STA, Reaction):** Requires a parry weapon.
 As a reaction to a melee attack against you, but before damage is rolled, you may parry.
 Choose a number of **STA** to spend, up to 12, and then add **DEX**.
 If this total is greater than the attack roll, then you suffer no damage, the attack is treated as a miss, and the attacker takes **STA** damage equal to your **DEX**.
 - **Shield (Variable STA, Reaction):** Requires a shield.
 As a reaction to an attack against you, but before damage is rolled, you may shield.
 If you do, you must spend a number of **STA** equal to the damage of the attack.
 If this leaves you with 0 or less **STA**, you gain the exposed condition and cannot make a save for this condition on your next turn. ex: Attack roll of 8 when you have 4 armor would result in 4 damage, requiring you to spend 4 **STA** to negate all damage.
 - **Reload (3 STA):** This action can only be performed once per round.
+- **Free (6 STA):** Generally, free actions occur for free, but if you would like to perform the same free action multiple times in a round, you must spend 6 **STA**.

 ## Attacks